LAWS5210 Working with China: Business in a Socio-legal Context

 - 6 points

-- This is the foundation unit of the Graduate Diploma in Chinese Business Law (20390) and is compulsory.
-It provides students with (1) key social, cultural, legal and economic contexts that are widely ignored or misinterpreted when discussing Chinese law and legal and political reforms; (2) details of the changes in important branches of Chinese laws such as the labour contract law and judicial independence; and (3) essential cultural and risk management skills for advising foreign companies entering into China and for engaging Chinese clients.
+- This unit provides students with (1) key social, cultural, legal and economic contexts that are widely ignored or misinterpreted when discussing Chinese law and legal and political reforms; (2) details of the changes in important branches of Chinese laws such as the labour contract law and judicial independence; and (3) essential cultural and risk management skills for advising foreign companies entering into China and for engaging Chinese clients.

-The unit aims to dramatically broaden students' purview in Chinese knowledge, which has been viewed by top tier law firms and companies as a crucial but widely absent skill when dealing with Chinese clients.
-For instance, this unit helps students to develop analytical abilities of assessing the directions of China's legal and political reforms in the near future.
-Such assessment skills are essential to any firm's business projection in China.
-But such analysis must commence under a comprehensive understanding of many ignored social, cultural, legal and economic contexts of China.
+The unit aims to dramatically broaden students' holistic, independent and critical purview in Chinese knowledge, which has been viewed by top tier law firms and companies as a crucial but widely absent skill when dealing with Chinese clients.
+But such knowledge must commence under a comprehensive understanding of many ignored social, cultural, legal and economic contexts of China.

 - Indicative assessments in this unit are as follows: (1) group project; (2) test; and (3) research paper.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.